junobuild/docs/blog/2023-03-21-whats-new-in-juno-v0-0-8/index.md

 Controllers play a critical role in Juno, as they are used to grant administrative permissions to [mission controls] and [satellites].
 They are the cornerstone of the authorization scheme that developers use to sign in and control their segments.

-In previous versions, controllers were recorded and displayed only as IDs, which could be confusing for developers.
+In previous versions, controllers were recorded and displayed only as IDs, which could be confusing.
 It was difficult to track which controller was granted on which machine and for what purpose.

 To address this issue, we have reworked the system to give developers the option to set a "profile" for a controller when they [log in](/docs/miscellaneous/cli#login).